From 30/03/2024 to 20/12/2026

 Victoria Falls - Leader-led orientation walk.

-Day 2 - Khama Rhino Sanctuary See ya South Africa – cross the border into Botswana and travel toward the Khama Rhino Sanctuary (approximately 8–10 hours).
-It sits on the Kalahari Desert, and is an old hunting area transformed into a into a conservation project.
-It now protects what’s left of Botswana's black and white rhino populations, but there are plenty of other beasties hanging around too – zebras, giraffes, leopards, ostriches and wildebeest, all of which chill out around many natural waterholes.
-Not only do you get to check out awesome animals here, but you’ll also be benefitting local communities and helping protect the white rhino.
+2 - Khama Rhino Sanctuary See ya South Africa - cross the border into Botswana and travel toward the Khama Rhino Sanctuary.
+It sits on the Kalahari Desert, and is an old hunting area transformed into a conservation project.
+It now protects what's left of Botswana's black and white rhino populations, but there are plenty of other beasties hanging around too - zebras, giraffes, leopards, ostriches and wildebeest, all of which chill out around many natural waterholes.
+Not only do you get to check out awesome animals here, but you'll also be benefitting local communities and helping protect the white rhino.
 When the sun begins to set, hop in a jeep to see the rhinos at their most active.
-About 35 rhinos roam around this 400ha community-based reserve.
+About 35 rhinos roam around this 400 ha community-based reserve.
 Don't forget your binoculars, or you'll be getting them confused with big rocks.
-At your camp there will be the option to upgrade to a room for an additional cost (subject to availability).

-Day 3 - Maun Get up real early, jump aboard the truck and head to Maun (approximately 7-8 hours).
-Catch up on your beauty sleep or kick off the most epic game of I Spy you've ever played.
-This journey also includes a free massage service (the road might get a little bumpy).
-In Maun there’s the chance stock up on any supplies you might need for the journey ahead – maybe hats, sunscreen and scarves (for the morning chill and the afternoon sun).
-Maun’s the gateway to one of the world's most renowned and complex ecosystems, the Okavango Delta.
-This is a one-of-a-kind kinda place – a 16,000 square kilometre maze of wetlands made up of meandering waterways, green islands, lush plains and loads of wildlife.
+3 - Maun Get up real early, jump aboard the truck and head to Maun.
+Catch up on your beauty sleep or play some roadtrip games to get know your crew better.
+This journey also includes a free massage service (meaning the road might get a little bumpy).
+In Maun there's the chance to stock up on any supplies you might need for the journey ahead - maybe hats, sunscreen and scarves (for the morning chill and the afternoon sun).
+Maun's the gateway to one of the world's most renowned and complex ecosystems, the Okavango Delta.
+This is a one-of-a-kind kinda place - a 16,000 sq km maze of wetlands made up of meandering waterways, green islands, lush plains and loads of wildlife.
 You might see hippos, crocodiles, elephants and big cats.
-But honestly it's not really the animals that are the main attraction – it's the incredibly diverse ecosystem and atmospheric waterscapes.
+But honestly it's not really the animals that are the main attraction - it's the incredibly diverse ecosystem and atmospheric waterscapes.
 Tonight you'll stay on the outskirts of Maun at a simple campsite with shared facilities, wi-fi and optional upgrades.

-Day 5 - Okavango Delta Today you get to paddle the mighty Okavango Delta.
+5 - Okavango Delta Pan Handle Today, you get to paddle the mighty Okavango Delta.
 There's nothing more relaxing than feeling the African sun on your face as you lie back in a mokoro (traditional dugout canoe), while your expert poler propels you down calm waters through papyrus and reed beds to lily covered lagoons and islands.
 Watch out for elephants, lechwe, warthogs, sitatunga and other plains game in the open.
-Stop at one of the islands for a picnic lunch before returning to camp in the late afternoon.
-Take a swim or ask you leader about taking a walk around the area.
+Stop at one of the islands for a swim before returning to camp.
 If you are interested in the culinary side of Southern Africa, feel free to join your cook for an in-depth cooking class while they prepare tonight's meal.

-Day 9 - Victoria Falls This morning there'll be time to join an optional game drive in the Chobe National Park.
-Then it’s on to the town of Victoria Falls this afternoon (approximately 2–3-hours drive).
+9 - Victoria Falls This morning there will be time to join an optional game drive in the Chobe National Park.
+Then, it's on to the town of Victoria Falls this afternoon.
 Cross the border into Zimbabwe and arrive in the early afternoon.
 Before your trip officially ends, your leader will provide a quick orientation walk through town.
-Even though the tour ends today, Vic Falls looms large.
-The entrance fee is a bit steep, but for the Beyonce of waterfalls it’s well worth it.
-The sound of 19 million cubic feet of water throwing itself over a mile-long edge every minute will be music to your ears.
-It looks pretty sweet too.
+Even though your trip ends today, there is so much to discover in Victoria Falls that it's highly recommended you stay a few days.
+The entrance fee is a bit steep, but for the Beyonce of waterfalls, it's well worth it.
+If you'd like to extend your stay, just speak to your booking agent.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.